 In many public schools, however, a lack of consistent funding leaves students without access to the arts.
 A recent survey by public radio station KPCC noted that while arts education is a mandated part of the curriculum for Los Angeles Unified School District (LAUSD), only 1 in 3 students receive full access to arts programming.

-Students at public schools in Los Angeles are being underserved by their educational system.
-They are not being given access to programs that will help their developmental growth, aid their literacy, help control behavioral issues, and give them the potential to thrive at higher levels of academics.
-They are at a significant disadvantage.
+Bottom line: Students are not being given consistent access to programs that will help their developmental growth, aid their literacy, help control behavioral issues, and give them the potential to thrive at higher levels of academics.

 Here’s how we work to rewrite that script.

 A semester-long, Common Core-aligned elementary school program where students write their own original short script, then see it performed live by professional actors.